ImpactDesigns/stedmandesigns.io/content/projects/vaxx-overflow/index.md

 id: 4
 title: VaxxOverflow
 date: "2023-05-04"
-description: "This was a project for a hackathon put on by Fall-In and Operation Code."
+description: This was a project for a hackathon put on by Fall-In and Operation Code.
 category: Dev
 featuredImage: ./new-profile-pic.jpg
 path: /vaxx-overflow